After consulting Dr. Google, talk to your doctor

 Google searches related to infertility and coronavirus (COVID-19) vaccines increased 34,900% after anti-vaccine activists circulated false claims about the potential for the COVID-19 vaccine to cause infertility in women.

-This potentially influenced public perception and decision-making among pregnant patients or those seeking to become pregnant, according to research published in the Journal of Osteopathic Medicine.
-False information spread quickly even though the European Medicines Agency (EMA) and the US Food and Drug Administration issued emergency use authorization for the vaccine, deeming the infertility concerns unsubstantiated.
+It is believed that the misinformation influencd public perception and decision-making among pregnant patients or those seeking to become pregnant, according to research published in the Journal of Osteopathic Medicine.

 “Misinformation is a significant threat to healthcare today and a main driver of vaccine hesitancy,” said Nicholas Sajjadi, one of the study’s authors and third-year osteopathic medical student at Oklahoma State University College of Osteopathic Medicine.
 “We’re seeing research taken out of context to stoke fear and anxiety about vaccinations.”